nokia/PSS-generator/README.md

 R6.
 17              /* Number of L2 scheduling nodes: Paths         */

-Number of scheduling nodes receiving service in the top layer of the hierarchy
+Number of scheduling nodes receiving service in the top layer of the hierarchy.

 In the case of the LD shaper, it must be equal to the number of network paths used by actual flows, + 1 unit for the path of the virtual empty queue (17 in the .inp file included here